Skip to Main Content

 Lighting Technician Services

-Professional film lighting across Budapest and throughout Hungary.
+Pro film lighting across Budapest and across Hungary.

-A lighting technician sets up, operates, and maintains the lighting equipment used on a film or television production.
-They execute the gaffer's instructions, positioning fixtures, running power, and adjusting intensity and color temperature to achieve the desired look.
-From Origo Film Studios' massive stages to Korda Studios' backlots and Budapest's stunning architectural streetscapes, precision lighting is essential to Hungary's thriving international production scene.
+Here is how this works in practice.
+A lighting technician sets up, operates, and keeps the lighting kit used on a film or television production.
+They execute the gaffer's instructions, positioning fixtures, running power, and adjusting intensity and color to achieve the desired look.
+From Origo Film Studios\' massive stages to Korda Studios\' backlots and Budapest\'s stunning architectural streetscapes, precision lighting is key to Hungary\'s thriving global shoots scene.

-We connect you with lighting technicians who bring both technical knowledge and creative sensitivity to productions of every scale.
-Our network is centered in Budapest, with technicians experienced at Origo and Korda Studios and on productions supported by the Hungarian National Film Fund.
+Here is the short of it.
+We connect you with lighting technicians who bring both tech knowledge and creative sensitivity to shoots of each scale.
+Our network is centered in Budapest, with technicians skilled at Origo and Korda Studios and on shoots supported by the Hungarian National Film Fund.

 ACT 01